roberto-nai-unito/IAJScraping/README.md

 3) Execute "03_analyzer.py" to get stats about the downloaded data (it analyze the /sentences directory and save stats in /sentences_stats).

+NOTE:
-NOTE: "log.py" and "sentence.py" are classes useful to the scripts "01_scraper.py".
+1) "log.py" and "sentence.py" are classes useful to the scripts "01_scraper.py".
+2) Upon first execution, the script '01_scraper.py' creates the directory 'sentences' where the list of sentences and their texts will be downloaded.